tdresearchgroup/ProjectMiner/README.md

 ```
 *Note: There is another earlier version called "**projectminer - ver.2020.05.17**" saved on Google Drive:
       https://drive.google.com/drive/u/1/folders/1BVKyCyADc9X9NoTDEtp2tPg8GI2uPNWX<br>
-      which can be used as an alternative if all details of every issue needs to printed to console and these details can be saved into a txt file for quicker access, ask administrator for access authorization.*
+      which can be used as an alternative if all details of every issue needs to printed to console
+      plus these details can be saved into a txt file for quicker access, ask administrator for access authorization.*
 <br>
 <br>